Beginner’s Guide to Vertically Integrated vs. Best-of-Breed Software

 Relying on stand alone best-of-breed solutions like Quickbooks and HubSpot, which do some things really well, is becoming riskier because those providers that haven’t been acquired by one of the end-to-end CRM/ERP providers and could eventually get deprecated, since they’re competing against whichever of their best-of-breed competitor’s gets acquired and integrated by the CRM/ERP.

-Plus, maintaining all those integrations manually is a gargantuan task.
+Plus, maintaining all those integrations manually, as each product issues new releases, can become a gargantuan task.

 Sridhar Vembu, CEO of Zoho, the emerging CRM/ERP leader Zoho for small and medium sized businesses is developing a Unified Virtual Database to enable tighter integration between applications and give clients an easier way to build custom applications on a common database.